huafu/brunch-with-ember-and-bootstrap/README.md

 ### Ember Data
 The Ember Data is already included in the project from [builds.emberjs.com](http://builds.emberjs.com).

+You can easily disable it by prepending `vendor/scripts/ember-data-latest.js` with a `_`, removing it from the `config.coffee` file and commenting out `require 'store'` from `app/initialize.coffee`.

 ### Generators
 This skeleton makes use of [scaffolt](https://github.com/paulmillr/scaffolt#readme) generators to help you create common files quicker.
 To use first install scaffolt globally with `npm install -g scaffolt`.
 Then you can use the following command to generate files.